sspicher/IBM-Data-Science/README.md

 # ibm_data_science

-This is a test for the readme.
+This repository is for all notebooks, files, and outputs for the IBM Data Science Professional Certificate Course.